 Any person, other than the authorised holder, who finds or otherwise obtains possession of the document, should post it together with his name and address to the Chief Executive Officer, Surrey Satellite Technology Ltd., TYCHO HOUSE, 20 STEPHENSON ROAD, SURREY RESEARCH PARK, Guildford, Surrey, GU2 7YE, UK.

 Postage will be refunded.

-MERRByS Product Manual - GNSS Reflectometry on TDS-1 with the SGR-ReSI Doc No: XP X H - #0248366
+Doc No: XP X H - #0248366

-Revision: 002Status: ReleasedRevision Release Date:05/05/2016Page 6 of 59
+Revision: 005Status: ReleasedRevision Release Date:20/12/2018Page 7 of 75

 DOCUMENT REVISION STATUS